pathway27/revolver/README.md

 ## Todo

-Code Skeleton -> Move xpick files to here
+Code Skeleton -> Move xpick here

 Parsing gamesdb.xml -> read and write (atomically and write only changes)

+Design of GUI

 GUI for displaying, testing and submitting gamedb rules, with easy rule creation